apache/flink/docs/content.zh/docs/deployment/config.md

 You can configure checkpointing directly in code within your Flink job or application.
 Putting these values here in the configuration defines them as defaults in case the application does not configure anything.

   - `state.backend.type`: The state backend to use.
 This defines the data structure mechanism for taking snapshots.
-Common values are `filesystem` or `rocksdb`.
+Common values are `hashmap` or `rocksdb`.
   - `state.checkpoints.dir`: The directory to write checkpoints to.
 This takes a path URI like *s3://mybucket/flink-app/checkpoints* or *hdfs://namenode:port/flink/checkpoints*.
   - `state.savepoints.dir`: The default directory for savepoints.
 Takes a path URI, similar to `state.checkpoints.dir`.
   - `execution.checkpointing.interval`: The base interval setting.
 To enable checkpointing, you need to set this value larger than 0.